National Peacekeeping Force: Head of the Force

 In March 1993, Nelson Mandela proposed a peacekeeping force be placed under UN supervision with possibly a foreign commander.
 Two candidates, Brigadier George Kruys from the SADF and Brigadier Derek Mgwebi from the Transkei Defence Force were shortlisted.
 As neither candidate had adequate support and a foreign commander was ruled out, the Transitional Executive Council (TEC) named Brigadier Gabriel Ramushwana as commander on 8 February 1994.
-This was met with objections as Ramushwana had in April 1990 overthrown the democratically elected government of President Frank Ravele and established a military government.
+This was met with objections as Ramushwana had in April 1990 overthrown the democratically elected government of President Frank Ravele and established a military government in Venda.

 Mandate

 The NPKF was charged with keeping the peace in volatile areas.
 Lawyers for Human Rights suggested the NPKF be deployed during the 1994 Bophuthatswana crisis.
 But on 12 March 1994, Lucas Mangope was deposed and the TEC deployed the NPKF to the East Rand.

 Disbandment

 On 2 June 1994, the NPKF was officially disbanded.